 Secondary ST-T changes occur when abnormal depolarization causes abnormal repolarization.
-This is seen in bundle branch blocks (left and right bundle branch block), pre-excitation, ventricular hypertrophy, premature ventricular complexes, pacemaker stimulated beats etc. In each of these conditions the depolarization is abnormal and this affects the repolarization so that it cannot be carried out normally.
+This is seen in bundle branch blocks (left and right bundle branch block), pre-excitation, ventricular hypertrophy, premature ventricular complexes, pacemaker stimulated beats etc. In each of these conditions, the depolarization is abnormal and this affects the repolarization so that it cannot be carried out normally.

-ST segment depressions
+ST segment depression

-Primary ST segment depressions
+Primary ST depressions

 Heart failure may cause ST segment depression in the left lateral leads (V5, V6, aVL and I) and these depressions are generally horizontal or downsloping.

-Secondary ST segment depressions
+Secondary ST depression

-Secondary ST-segment depressions occur in the following conditions:
+Secondary ST segment depressions occur in the following conditions: